COVID-19 updates for Monash Prato Centre

 - See Isolation requirements and arrangements below for next steps

-- If you test positive to COVID-19 and are fully vaccinated and have received a booster in the last 120 days, you must isolate for seven days of which the last three days must be without symptoms.
-All other positive cases must isolate for at least 10 days, of which the last three days must be without symptoms.
+- If you test positive to COVID-19 you must isolate for a minimum of five days of which the last two days must be without symptoms.

 - After your isolation period, you can re-enter the centre following presentation of the COVID recovery certificate issued by the local health authorities (i.e., the pharmacy or the Istituto Santo Stefano (Misericordia) in Via Francesco Ferrucci 55).